The M\"obius Game: A Quantum-Inspired Test of General Relativity

 Several open questions arise.
-More importantly, while we describe a relativistic setup to violate the Möbius inequality, an explicit description within the general-relativistic framework remains missing.
+Most importantly, while we describe a relativistic setting to violate the Möbius inequality, an explicit description within the general-relativistic framework remains missing.
 Such a description may also shed light on the use of the inequality to detect gravitational waves.
 Theories with dynamical spacetime have a {\em richer} space of possible correlations.
 One might therefore wonder about their information-processing capabilities.
 Can we exploit these correlations to achieve tasks that are impossible in theories with a static background, analogous to the case of quantum information processing~\cite{NielsenChuang2010}?
 Does a dynamical spacetime allow for the implementation of cryptographic tasks that are otherwise impossible or not composable~\cite{kent,vilasini}?
 On a~technical side, one might wonder whether the Klein bottle, which is a generalization of the Möbius strip, also represents a facet of the polytope of correlations respecting static causal order.

-{\bf Acknowledgments.} We thank Luca Apadula, Flavio Del Santo, Andrea Di Biagio, and Stefan Wolf for helpful discussions.
+{\bf Acknowledgments.} We thank Luca Apadula, Flavio Del Santo, Andrea Di Biagio, and Stefan Wolf for helpful discussions, and anonymous referees for their valuable comments.
 EET thanks Alexandra Elbakyan for providing access to the scientific literature.
-EET acknowledges support of the ID\# 61466 and ID\# 62312 grants from the John Templeton Foundation, as part of the “Quantum Information Structure of Spacetime (QISS)” project (qiss.fr), and support from the Research Network Quantum Aspects of Spacetime (TURIS). \"AB is supported by the Swiss National Science Foundation (SNF) through project~214808, and by the Hasler Foundation through project~24010.
+EET acknowledges support of the ID\# 61466 and ID\# 62312 grants from the John Templeton Foundation, as part of the ``Quantum Information Structure of Spacetime (QISS)'' project (qiss.fr), and support from the Research Network Quantum Aspects of Spacetime (TURIS). \"AB is supported by the Swiss National Science Foundation (SNF) through project~214808, and by the Hasler Foundation through project~24010.